GMLC-TDC/HELICS/docs/installation/language.md

 ```

 Note: If you already have a HELICS installation with the C shared library, it is possible to build the Python3 interface
-using the `interfaces/python` folder as a standalone CMake project.
+using the `interfaces/python` folder as a standalone CMake project ("e.g. `cmake <path to interfaces/python folder>`").
 This can be much faster than rebuilding HELICS.

 ## HELICS with Python2